1. Add a Provider

 3. Create Your First Prompt

-- Notice the 3 icons in the sidebar to create a new folder, prompt, and file, respectively
+- Notice the 3 icons in the sidebar to create a new folder, prompt and agent respectively

 - Click the second icon, a new prompt input will appear in the sidebar